the4thamigo-uk/gameserver/README.md

 The game server currently only supports the game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)).
 The game server currently uses an in-memory datastore to store game data.
+There is currently no support for authentication or user identity, so all games are public.

 The gameserver uses are a number of sub-packages the godocs can be found at [/pkg/domain](https://godoc.org/github.com/the4thamigo-uk/gameserver/pkg/domain),